 We’re all shaken by the fact that our world stands on the brink of 4 famines.
 It is unprecedented in modern times.
 It should never have been allowed to happen.
 The UN says nearly 20 million people are at risk of starvation.

-This week, Nigel Timmins and I have joined Oxfam staff and partners in northeast Nigeria.
-We are visiting people and the work we do in and around Maiduguri, and travelling to Gwoza and Pulka (towns that have been badly affected by the conflict, with much of Gwoza totally destroyed by Boko Haram; Pulka is still receiving people being displaced by the conflict for the first time).
+In Northeast Nigeria we visited people and the work we do in and around Maiduguri, and travelled to Gwoza and Pulka (towns that have been badly affected by the conflict, with much of Gwoza totally destroyed by Boko Haram; Pulka is still receiving people being displaced by the conflict for the first time).
+We spoke with parents who were receiving support, but did not have proper shelter or enough food for their children.

 Thousands of people are thought to have died already.
 Many of them are young children.